Ansh-khandelwal/gameclone/README.md

 # gameclone
-a frontend clone of simple page
+a frontend clone of gaming frontend page